-Chris Collins is President, Friends of the Global Fight Against AIDS, Tuberculosis and Malaria.
-He leads the organization’s efforts to engage U.S. decisionmakers on the lifesaving work of the Global Fund to Fight AIDS, Tuberculosis and Malaria and the importance of expanding global investment to bring these epidemics to an end.
-In 2019 he played a central role in multi-stakeholder advocacy to achieve the first increase in U.S. support to the Global Fund in six years, the third largest increase in the history of U.S. support.
+Chris Collins is president and CEO of Friends of the Global Fight Against AIDS, Tuberculosis and Malaria.
+He leads the organization’s efforts to engage U.S. decision makers on the lifesaving work of the Global Fund to Fight AIDS, Tuberculosis and Malaria and the importance of expanding global health investment to bring these epidemics to an end and advance global health equity.

 At Friends, Chris has played a central role in two major global health financing wins: in 2019, achieving the first increase in U.S. support to the Global Fund in six years in the face of opposition from the presidential administration; and, in 2021, approval of $3.5 billion in emergency COVID-19 funding for the Global Fund, the largest ever single U.S. appropriation to the organization.
 He also helped secure U.S. hosting of the 7th Replenishment of the Global Fund and the largest pledge to the organization in history.

 Previously, as chief of the community mobilization division at UNAIDS, Chris helped make the case for investment in civil society as an essential part of the AIDS response.
 As vice president and director of public policy at amfAR, Chris defended global AIDS research and program funding and worked to advance domestic HIV policy and global key populations programming.